FREQUENTLY ASKED QUESTIONS

-Stage one has been completed in the R Block, and stage 2 is now underway with 4 McAlpine villa's in the F block to be completed in 2020.
-The following stages are expected to be completed over the next 18 months to 2 years.
+Stage one has been completed in the four stunning Ranfurly Apartments, and stage 2 is now completed with six McAlpine villa's in the D, E and F block (4 finished and 2 to be built) by mid 2021.

-What deposit do I need to secure my villa choice?
+What deposit do I need to secure my apartment choice?

 Roys Bay only require a 10% deposit which is fully refundable at anytime during the building process.

-Can I use Roys Bay as a holiday home?
+Can I use Roys Bay as a holiday home or for rental?

 Yes, you may, with prior approval from the operator and by using operator approved designs and contractors.
 You may need to return the unit to its original form at exit at your cost.